-The good relationship with the main Scheme Employers also has resulted in the Fund securing the involvement of 4 employers as representatives in the new Pension Board, with a further body acting as a substitute.
+The good relationship with the main Scheme Employers also has resulted in the continued involvement of 4 employers as representatives in the new Pension Board.

 MEMBERSHIP

 Membership of the LGPS is voluntary and employees are free to choose whether to join the scheme, remain in the scheme or make their own personal arrangements outside the scheme.